 1997 “Capitalism and its Future: Remarks on Regulation, Government, and Governance.”
 Review of International Political Economy.
 4(3), 435–455.

 2003The Future of the State in an Era of Globalization International Politics and Society.
 31/ [URL]

 2004Strategy Maps: Converting Intangible Assets into Tangible Outcomes.
 Boston, Mass.: Harvard Business School.

 Kress, Gunther. and Van Leeuwen, Theo

 2006Reading Images: The Grammar of Visual Design.
 London: Routledge.

 2010Multimodality: A Social Semiotic Approach to Contemporary Communication.
 London: Routledge.

 Ledin, Per. and Machin, David

 Cited by 4 other publications

 This list is based on CrossRef data as of 28 november 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.